tooth2/Extended-Kalman-Filter/README.md

 # Extended Kalman Filter Project
-In this project a kalman filter is to estimate the state of a moving object of interest with noisy Lidar(laser) and Radar sensor measurements.
-RMSE values is used for performance measure.
+In order to estimate the state of a moving object, the Kalman filter algorithm from statistical control theory is introduced.
+Common application applying Kalman filter algorithm is for control of vehicles, aircraft, spacecraft or dynamically positioned ships of interest.
+However, Kalman filter is based on linear quadratic estimation which lacks of non-linearity.
+In order to adopt non-linearity with noisy Lidar(laser) and Radar sensor measurements, this project implemented Extend Kalman Filter,a.k.a EKF, for vehicle control.
+EKF is considered de facto standard in the theory of nonlinear state estimation, navigation systems and GPS.
 ### Main source code
 1. FusionEKF.cpp, FusionEKF.h,
 2. kalman_filter.cpp, kalman_filter.h,